Relationships That Shape You

 What This Comes Down To

-Relationships do more than make life feel connected.
+Relationships do more than make you life feel connected.

-They help shape the direction a life takes.
+They help shape the direction your life takes.

 Some keep you grounded when life shifts.